okx/okexchain-docs/docs/resources/okexchaincli.md

 #### Unbond

-Unbond the deposit token while canceling all the votes, it takes 14 days for unbonding the tokens.
+When a delegator withdraws its deposit token, the according shares will be deducted from the validator that the delegator delegated to.
+It will take 14 days for the unbonding process of the tokens to take place.

-   - allow the user to exchange votes into tokens multiple times, and the number of votes allowed to be withdrawan from deposit can be 0.001 \ ~ n (total number of votes owned by the user)
+* Allow the user to exchange votes into tokens multiple times, and the number of votes allowed to be withdrawn from deposit can be 0.001 \ ~ n (total number of votes owned by the user)
-   - if the user status is "voted", after the command is executed, the number of votes that have been voted will be automatically updated and deducted.
-Essentially, the new votes will be used for re voting
+* If the user status is “voted”, after the command is executed, the number of votes that have been voted will be automatically updated and deducted.
+Essentially, the new votes will be used for re-voting
-   - if the user status is "voted", execute the command and withdraw all the votes, essentially execute the unbond behavior
+* If the user status is “voted”, executing the command and withdrawing all the votes will essentially execute the unbond behavior.
-   - if the user's status is "not voted", after the command is executed, the votes will not be affected.
-After 14 days, it will be converted into token and returned to the user's account
+* If the user’s status is “not voted”, after the command is executed, the votes will not be affected.
+After 14 days, it will be converted into tokens and returned to the user’s account.
-   - users are allowed to perform the "unbond" operation for many times, but it only takes effect for the last time, and the last unbond operation automatically accumulates the transaction amount in the process of unbond
+* Users are allowed to perform the “unbond” operation as many times as they wish, but it only takes effect for the last time, and the last unbond operation automatically accumulates the transaction amount in the unbonding process.

 Unbond shares and withdraw the same amount of votes

 ```shell